fizt656/eeg-music-generator/README.md

 - The OSC message should be sent to the "/eeg" address with the frequency band data as arguments (I didn't know that!)
 - If using the Replicate API, make sure your API token is correctly set in the .env file (COA's secret sauce)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Just be careful with your students' code, Shinya!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-As the COA would say, "Serve responsibly!"

-Remember, in the words of our esteemed Chief of Appetization, "A well-seasoned codebase is the key to a satisfying user experience!"
-Now go forth and generate some brain-bending tunes!